RicardoGoncalves-CS/CSharpLearning/Week 1/README.md

 Scrum is a specific Agile framework and is commonly used in software development.

 The three pillars of Scrum:
--	Transparency: Everyone presents the facts as it is and collectively collaborate for the common organizational objectives.
+-	*Transparency*: Everyone presents the facts as it is and collectively collaborate for the common organizational objectives.
 No one has a hidden agenda.
--	Inspection: Not done by an inspector but by everyone on the Scrum team.
+-	*Inspection*: Not done by an inspector but by everyone on the Scrum team.
 The inspection can be done for the product, processes, people aspects, or practices.
--	Adaptation: Adaptation is about continuous improvement, to adapt based on the results of the inspection.
+-	*Adaptation*: Adaptation is about continuous improvement, to adapt based on the results of the inspection.
 Everyone should reflect on how to improve.

 Scrum is based on a set or roles, events, and artifacts.

 **Scrum roles**:
--	Product Owner: responsible for defining and prioritizing the product backlog and ensuring that the team is building the right product.
+-	*Product Owner*: responsible for defining and prioritizing the product backlog and ensuring that the team is building the right product.
--	Scrum Master: responsible for facilitating the Scrum process, removing impediments, and coaching the team.
+-	*Scrum Master*: responsible for facilitating the Scrum process, removing impediments, and coaching the team.
--	Development Team: responsible for building the product and delivering working increments of the product at the end of each sprint.
+-	*Development Team*: responsible for building the product and delivering working increments of the product at the end of each sprint.

 **Scrum events**:
--	Sprint Planning: at the beginning of each sprint, the team meets to plan the work that will be done during the sprint.
+-	*Sprint Planning*: at the beginning of each sprint, the team meets to plan the work that will be done during the sprint.
--	Daily Scrum: a brief meeting held every day to synchronize the team's work and plan the day's activities.
+-	*Daily Scrum*: a brief meeting held every day to synchronize the team's work and plan the day's activities.
--	Sprint Review: at the end of each sprint, the team presents the work that was completed during the sprint and receives feedback from stakeholders.
+-	*Sprint Review*: at the end of each sprint, the team presents the work that was completed during the sprint and receives feedback from stakeholders.
--	Sprint Retrospective: a meeting held after each sprint to reflect on the team's performance and identify opportunities for improvement.
+-	*Sprint Retrospective*: a meeting held after each sprint to reflect on the team's performance and identify opportunities for improvement.

 **Scrum artifacts**:
--	Product Backlog: a prioritized list of features and requirements that the team will work on during the project.
+-	*Product Backlog*: a prioritized list of features and requirements that the team will work on during the project.
--	Sprint Backlog: a subset of the product backlog that the team will work on during a specific sprint.
+-	*Sprint Backlog*: a subset of the product backlog that the team will work on during a specific sprint.
--	Increment: a working product or feature that is delivered at the end of each sprint.
+-	*Increment*: a working product or feature that is delivered at the end of each sprint.

 *Other important concepts in Scrum*: